 One thing helped me: taking control.

-We still have a choice
+I still have a choice

 I can get disheartened or frustrated by any interruption, rant by my over-worked colleague or choose to focus on my work.

 Let me make a confession here: Environment has a big impact on me.
 I don’t naturally shut it off.
 A negative environment naturally gets to me.
-But I learned how to reverse that and turned into a productivity powerhouse.
+But I learned how to reverse that and turn into a productivity powerhouse.
 I feel like I learned how to turbo charge my life that month.

 “Start each day as if on purpose”